The sustainable development policy of Paris Society

 Taking care of people is inseparable from protecting the environment.
 Thus, reducing its environmental footprint is a major challenge for Paris Society.
 The objectives are to fight against food waste, to limit waste upstream and to recover waste through reuse, sorting and recycling.Eco-design and the preservation of energy and water resources are also priority objectives.

 The preservation of human and environmental capital will not be sustainable without economic success.
 Thus, the commercial success and image of Paris Society must be accompanied by a strengthening of its financial success.
 The objective of setting up aresponsible purchasing approach is one element of the response to this challenge.
 In a context of growth, improving the structure and processes will also contribute to strengthening financial success.

-In this context, the events organized by the Events Division of the Group Paris Society are committed to meeting the requirements of the ISO 20121 standard and are committed to a continuous improvement process.
+In this context, the events organized by the Group's Events Division Paris Society are committed to meeting the requirements of ISO 20121 International Certification, and are committed to a process of continuous improvement.
 The Events Division integrates, in a transversal way, the duty of inclusion of its stakeholders, the duty of vigilance, integrity and transparency.

 The Group Paris Society is committed to meeting the legal and regulatory requirements applicable to its activities.